IABTechLab/SHARC/draft_messaging_protocol.md

 };

 environmentData,
-    Information about publisher’s environment and media player capacities. creativeData,
+    Information about container's environment and capacities. creativeData, // TODO: I don't think this is needed for SHARC.
     Information that pertains to the specific creative.
 ```